Harsger/ROOTpostprocessing/README.txt

- value of "x" in formula is taken from <rawData> Y-values parameters are filled from <additionalDataList> (for each point separat) default is "x" (without quotes, understood as f(x)=x , no other parameter) ADJUSTX <scaleX> <offsetX>
+ value of "x" in formula is taken from <rawData> Y-values parameters are filled from <additionalDataList> (for each point separat) default is "x" (without quotes, understood as f(x)=x , no other parameter) PARAMETERARGUMENTS additional to FUNCTION the parameter for the function will be taken from the <additionalDataList> as fixed numbers ADJUSTX <scaleX> <offsetX>
  X-values of data are adjusted (after comparison)
  <scaleX> is applied before <offsetX> ( X_new = <scaleX> * X_old + <offsetX> )